mariominondo/ReadMark-for-PDF/README.md

 ### Short Description

 Reading long PDF documents in your browser can be frustrating.
-You close the tab and your position is lost.
+You close the tab, and your position is lost.
 ReadMark solves this single problem with a "fire-and-forget" solution: it seamlessly bookmarks your page in the background, ensuring your reading flow is never interrupted.

+---

 ### ✨ Key Features